gui3/fluidite/README.md

 # <a name="top"></a>fluidite
 a markup language to fit the dedale app

-**This module is still in development, not working for now, it is useless to clone it**\
+**This module is still IN DEVELOPMENT, not working for now, it is USELESS to CLONE or INSTALL it**\
 (unless you are interested in developing it)

 ## contents